Add your promotional text...

 Forgiveness feels unnatural when the pain is still raw.
 Anger and resentment often feel justified, like armor protecting our vulnerability.
 Holding on feels safer than letting go.
 And sometimes we fear that forgiving means excusing the behavior or forgetting the harm.
 It doesn't.

 Forgiveness can be hard because it challenges the ego, awakens deep emotional wounds, and forces us to confront the complexity of human behavior, both others’ and our own.
+For deeper emotional healing, many people turn to shadow work as a way to face and integrate hidden emotions.

 Forgiveness is a journey, and like any journey, it’s usually not linear at all.
 It comes in stages, and sometimes you go back in those stages before you can move forward.
 Let’s be honest, it’s definitely not easy.
+Letting go of old pain can bring powerful emotional releases.
+For some people, this process can temporarily feel like a healing crisis as the mind and body process unresolved emotions.

 All those hateful feelings